rolandormrz/videogame-quote-api/README.txt

 Root URL for the application is localhost:3001.

-Resources can be interacted by appending the URL below and using the appropriate HTTP verb.
+The available operations on the resources can be seen below:

 URL                     verb        functionality
 /api/quotes             GET         fetches all quote resources in the collection